Taxes on inheritance & how to avoid them

 Who is subject to inheritance taxes and how much they’ll pay varies by state.
 Each state has certain exemptions in place, just like the IRS does for the estate tax.

-In some cases, the exemption differs depending on someone’s relationship to the deceased.
-For example, a close relative such as a spouse, child, parent, or sibling might pay no inheritance taxes at all.
+In some cases, the exemption differs depending on someone’s relationship to the deceased.6 For example, a close relative such as a spouse, child, parent, or sibling might pay no inheritance taxes at all.
 Meanwhile, there might be exemptions in place from more distant relatives.
 In other states, inheritance taxes might apply to all beneficiaries, but the closer the relative, the higher the exemption.

 Capital gains tax

 The capital gains tax is a federal tax imposed on the sale of assets (some states also have a capital gains tax).
-You may be subject to capital gains taxes when you sell an asset — anything from a share of stock to your home — for more than you purchased it.
+You may be subject to capital gains taxes when you sell an asset — anything from a share of stock to your home — for more than you paid for it.

 Capital gains taxes apply to inheritances when the beneficiary decides to sell any of the assets they’ve inherited.
 For example, if a grandparent passes away and leaves you $100,000 worth of stock and you later sell it for $150,000, you’ll be subject to capital gains tax on the $50,000 gain.

-Federal capital gains are taxed at either 0%, 15%, or 20%.
+Federal long-term capital gains are taxed at either 0%, 15%, or 20%.
 The rate you’ll pay is based on your taxable income for the year.

 Read more: Ways to avoid or minimize capital gains tax